Heiss/obsidian-vikunja-plugin/README.md

 This **unofficial** plugin connects Obsidian and [Vikunja](https://vikunja.io).
 Vikunja is a todo-App and task manager that helps you to organize your life.
 It can be used as a self-host replacement for [todoist.com](todoist.com/).
-Synchronize with this plugin your vault with your Vikunja instance back and forth.
-It holds a lot of settings to customize it to your workflow needs.
+Synchronize your tasks with your Vikunja instance back and forth.
+It holds a lot of settings to adjust it to your workflow needs.

 Per default, this plugin only runs on manual trigger.
-In settings you can find a setting to enable automatic sync, also the interval can be set there.
+In settings, you can find a setting to enable automatic sync, also the interval can be set there.
 All tasks will be pushed to vikunja on first sync and stay in sync.

 This plugin depends on some other plugins to work: (subject to change with later updates)